adventures-in/chat_app/README.md

 ## Quickstart Guide

-1. Join the [adventures-in Firebase project](https://console.firebase.google.com/u/0/project/adventures-in/overview) -> send your google account email to an admin, eg. nick.meinhold@gmail.com
+1. Join the [adventures-in-chat Firebase project](https://console.firebase.google.com/u/0/project/adventures-in-chat/overview) -> send your google account email to an admin, eg. nick.meinhold@gmail.com
 2. [Install gsutil](https://cloud.google.com/storage/docs/gsutil_install) and login with the same google account you used in the previous step
 3. Download the required credential files -> from the project directory, run `./get-credentials.sh`